rackerlabs/design-system/_component_design/table.md

 layout: component
 category: Components
 usage: >
+  A table displays data or other information in cells, which are the intersections of rows and columns.
+Especially with respect to data presentation, tables make comparing and contrasting data easier.

+  A table is an arrangement of information in rows and columns containing cells that make comparing and contrasting information easier.

   Tables present data on nearly every page in Helix control panels.
 Tables are highly valuable, but always run the risk of putting too high a cognitive load on users.
 Our goal with tables should always be to decrease cognitive load so users can get the data they need quickly and easily.
 preview-image: preview-images/tables.svg
 status: stable